 We believe in the power of language to bring together a vibrant community of volunteers

-Jeannette Stewart is a strategic leader helping brands achieve global growth, business revitalization and transformation.
-She founded Translation Commons, an online volunteer nonprofit community, offering free tools and resources, helping graduates acquire working experience and creating visibility through global impact programs such as the Language Digitization Initiative.
-As the CEO of CommuniCare, a life-science language services provider with offices in London, Paris, Athens, Budapest and Los Angeles, she has been involved in high-profile projects such as the Genome Project and prototyping the online Unified Submission Process for the European Medicine Agency.
-She is committed to volunteerism and I have founded, served on the board of directors, moderated and participated in various educational, women’s and health charities.
+She is the former CEO of CommuniCare, a life-science translation company with offices in London, Paris, Athens, Budapest and Los Angeles.
+Jeannette has been involved in high-profile projects such as the Genome Project and prototyping the online Unified Submission Process for the European Medicine Agency.
+Jeannette has founded, served on the board of directors, moderated and volunteered in various educational and health charities.